potassco/clorm/docs/clorm/predicate.rst

 Overriding the Predicate Name
 -----------------------------

+As mentioned above, by default the predicate name is calculated from the corresponding class name by transforming the class name to match a number of common naming conventions.
+However, it is also possible to over-ride the default predicate name with an explicit name.

 There are many reasons why you might not want to use the default predicate name mapping.
 For example, the Python class name that would produce the desired predicate name may already be taken.
-Alternatively, you might want to distinguish between predicates with the same name but different arities; having predicates with the same name but a different arity is a legitimate and common practice with ASP programming.
+Alternatively, you might want to distinguish between predicates with the same name but different arities.
+Note: having predicates with the same name and different arities is a legitimate and common practice with ASP programming.

 Overriding the default predicate name requires declaring a ``Meta`` sub-class for the predicate definition.